pentaho-jrice/jrice-hadoop-apache/wiki/setup/vagrant-up.md

 And then you wait.........and wait............................and wait

 Seriously, don't be alarmed if this takes up to 20 - 30 minutes.
+There's a lot it needs to do the first time.

 If it takes longer than an hour, if it hangs, or if it errors out, see [Troubshooting Guide](troubleshooting-setup.md)